Ali Karimi (footballer, born 1994): Esteghlal

 On 15 July 2018, Karimi joined Esteghlal signing a one-year contract with the club.

 Qatar SC

-On 1 November 2020, Karimi joined Qatar SC signing a one-year contract with the club.
+On 1 November 2020, Karimi joined Qatar SC, signing a one-year contract with the club.

 Kayserispor

 In July 2020, Karimi joined Kayseispor as a free agent.

 International career

 Youth

-He was invited to Iran U-23 training camp by Nelo Vingada in preparation for Incheon 2014 and 2016 AFC U-22 Championship (Summer Olympic qualification).
+Karimi was invited to Iran U-23 training camp by Nelo Vingada in preparation for Incheon 2014 and 2016 AFC U-22 Championship (Summer Olympic qualification).
 He was named for the Iran U23 and on the final roster for Incheon 2014.

 Senior

-Karimi was called up to the national team in March 2014, but did not play a game.
+Karimi was called to the national team in March 2014 but did not play a game.
 He was called up again to the senior Iran squad for a 2018 FIFA World Cup qualifier against India in September 2015.
 He made his debut against Papua New Guinea on 10 November 2016 in a friendly match.

-In May 2018, he was named in Iran's preliminary squad for the 2018 World Cup in Russia. but did not make the final 23 because of injury.
+In May 2018, Karimi was named in Iran's preliminary squad for the 2018 World Cup in Russia. but did not make the final 23 because of injury.
+He was included in the final list for the 2022 World Cup by Carlos Queiroz.